goschtl/zope/Sandbox/J1m/zkzopeserver/src/zc/zkzopeserver/README.txt

 data or providing run-time control of servers.
-If ``zc.monitor`` is in the Python path, ``zc.zkzopeserver`` can start a monitor server and make it's address available as the ``monitor`` property of a servers ephemeral port.
+If ``zc.monitor`` is in the Python path, ``zc.zkzopeserver`` can start a monitor server and make it's address available as the ``monitor`` property of a server's ephemeral port.
 To see how this works, let's update the earler example::

    [server:main]